Avaneesh-Chopdekar/ExportContacts/README.md

 Easily share via Share Intent in Android

+Used Set data structure to avoid duplicate contacts

 LazyColumn (RecyclerView of Jetpack compose) used for handling massive contacts list

 Mady by Avaneesh Chopdekar